 The Group's consolidated financial statements are presented in British Pound, which is also the parent company's functional currency.
 For each entity, the Group determines the functional currency based on primary economic environment in which the entity operates.
 Accordingly, the most faithful currency that represents the economic effects of the underlying transactions, events and conditions is used for preparing the financial statements.
-The Group uses the direct method of consolidation and on disposal of a foreign operation; the gain or loss that is reclassified to Statement of comprehensive income reflects the amount that arises from using this method.
+On consolidation, the assets and liabilities of foreign operations are translated into British Pounds at exchange rates prevailing on the reporting date.
+Income and expense items are translated at the average exchange rates for the year.
+Exchange differences arising on translation are recognised as other comprehensive income ("OCI") in the Consolidated Statement of Comprehensive Income.